Toyoyo/stvn/README.md

 ## Prerequistes
 * Atari ST (STe if you want to use DMA SNDH files)
-* 1024KiB RAM, since mintlib refuses to init on 512K models.
-Everyone have 4MiB nowadays, right?
+* 512KiB ST-RAM or more.
-* Any TOS version should work (tested only on TOS 2.06)
+* Any TOS version should work (tested only on TOS 2.06 and EmuTOS)

 ## Running
 * Provide a script file following the documented syntax